Fed says it will provide financing against new U.S. 'payroll protection' loans

 Fed Chair Jerome Powell is to provide an update on the economy on Thursday in a webcast speech hosted by the Brookings Institution, a Washington-based think tank.

-Reporting by Howard Schneider, Editing by Franklin Paul, Steve Orlofsky and Will Dunham
+Reporting by Howard Schneider, Editing by Steve Orlofsky, Will Dunham and Sonya Hepinstall